CCC-SLP Salary and Career Outlook

 CCC-SLP Career Path

-CCC-SLPs work with children and adults to assess, diagnose, treat and help prevent swallowing and communication disorders.
-These disorders may be caused by such issues as hearing loss, brain injuries, developmental delays, autism, Parkinson’s disease, stroke and cleft palate.
-Speech pathologists provide individual treatment plans that help patients improve their voices, sounds, fluency and swallowing.
+CCC-SLPs work with children and adults to assess, diagnose, treat, and help prevent swallowing and communication disorders.
+These disorders may be caused by such issues as hearing loss, brain injuries, developmental delays, autism, Parkinson’s disease, stroke, and cleft palate.
+Speech pathologists develop individualized treatment plans to help people improve communication skills (such as voice, speech sounds, and fluency) and swallowing function.

 CCC-SLP careers vary based on the specific populations you work with, such as children or the elderly.
-They may also specialize in treatment for certain issues, like speech problems caused by brain injuries.
+They may also specialize in treating certain issues, such as speech problems caused by brain injuries.

 • Pediatric hospitals